filekit-co/wikitoday-front/src/lib/data/2023-08-14/Including-Kim-Min-ja/EN-US.md

 <blockquote class="quote-container dark">
   <p class="quote-text dark">
-    [포포투=가동민]The Bundesliga secretariat believes that Kim Min-jae will be a regular starter for Bayern Munich.
+    The Bundesliga secretariat believes that Kim Min-jae will be a regular starter for Bayern Munich.
 The Bundesliga released its predicted starting eleven for Munich this season on its official website on Wednesday.
 The formation is 4-2-3-1, with Kane up front and Kingsley Coe in the second line.
   </p>
 </blockquote>